genepi/michigan-imputationserver/docs/tutorials/local-PGS-server.md

 !!! note

-    Please note that we also provide other [profiles](https://github.com/genepi/imputationserver2/blob/main/nextflow.config), such as Slurm or Singularity profiles.
+    Please note that we also provide other [profiles](https://github.com/genepi/imputationserver2/blob/main/nextflow.config), currently slurm or singularity.

 ### 3) Setting up a mail server
 A mail server is required for user registration.
 You can configure it in the Admin Panel by navigating to **Settings** -> **Mail**.
 We recommend using a mail relay.
 If you set a password, please note that it will be stored in plain text in the ```settings.yaml``` file.